 The primary means of evacuating residents and transients from the vulnerable zones will be private automobiles.
 Households with more than one vehicle will be encouraged to take only one car to minimize traffic congestion.
 Announcements will be made via the broadcast media requesting that car-pooling arrangements be made to accommodate those without transportation of their own.
-Residents without transportation will be picked up by buses and transported to the nearest decontamination/reception center.
+Residents without transportation will be informed of designated bus stop locations and once there, will be transported to the nearest decontamination/reception center.